RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/maintenance-mode.md

 1. Checks whether shutdown of the node causes quorum loss in the current cluster state.
 If so, maintenance mode is not turned on.

     {{% warning %}}
-If you enable maintenance mode for the majority of nodes in a cluster and simultaneously restart them, the quorum is lost and it may result data loss.
+Maintenance mode does not protect against quorum loss.
+If you enable maintenance mode for the majority of nodes in a cluster and simultaneously restart them, the quorum is lost and it can result data loss.
     {{% /warning %}}

 1. Takes a snapshot of the node configuration as a record of which shards and endpoints are on node at that time.